Sage Just Sunsetted BusinessVision: What You Need to Know (And Do) Before December 2026

 It’s about how work happens every day.

 Every receive is tied to a lot.
-When product comes in, the lot number is captured as part of receiving.
+When product comes in, you capture the lot number as part of receiving.
 Not written on a sticky note.
 Not added to a spreadsheet later.
 It’s in the system before the product hits the shelf.

 Every pick is tied to a lot.
 When an order ships, the system knows exactly which lots went out the door.
 Not “probably from that pallet we got last week.”
 Exactly which lots.

 Every transaction is linked.
 Supplier lot → internal batch → customer shipment.
-The chain is unbroken and queryable.
+You can query the unbroken chain.
 When someone asks “who got Lot 882?” the answer takes minutes, not days.

 The difference shows up during a mock recall.
 Industry best practice is completing a traceability exercise, identifying all affected customers and products, in 2-4 hours.
 Major retailers like Chewy expect even faster.
 If your mock recall takes three days of digging through files and calling the warehouse, that’s not a drill.
 That’s a warning.